raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 A server may dictate any value it chooses for the inactivity timeout (either in a response to a client-initiated request, or in a server-initiated message) including values under one second, or even zero.

 An inactivity timeout of zero informs the client that it should not speculatively maintain idle connections at all, and as soon as the client has completed the operation or operations relating to this server, the client should immediately begin closing this session.

+An inactivity timeout of 0xFFFFFFFF (2^32-1 milliseconds, approximately 49.7 days) informs the client that it may keep an idle connection open as long as it wishes.
+Note that after granting an unlimited inactivity timeout in this way, at any point the server may revise that inactivity timeout by sending a new Keepalive TLV dictating new Session Timeout values to the client.

 A server will abort an idle client session after twice the inactivity timeout value, or five seconds, whichever is greater.